-Lift the rear of the vehicle and support it off the ground.

-WARNING: Ensure the track is free of all particles which could be thrown out while it is rotating.
+- 1. Lift the rear of the vehicle and support it off the ground. - WARNING: Ensure the track is free of all particles which could be thrown out while it is rotating.
 Keep hands, tools, feet and clothing clear of track.
-Ensure no-one is standing in close proximity to the vehicle.

-- Start the engine and allow it to run at idle speed until the engine reaches its operational temperature. - 3.
-Stop the engine. - To prevent gasoline from draining, primer button should be pushed all the way. - 5.
-Disconnect the outlet primer hose from the primer valve.
+Ensure no one is standing in close proximity to the vehicle. - Start the engine and allow it to run at idle speed until the engine reaches its operational temperature. - 3.
+Stop the engine. - 4.
+To prevent fuel from draining, primer button should be pushed all the way. - Disconnect the outlet primer hose from the primer valve.

-- 6. Insert storage oil (P/N 496 0141 00) can hose into primer outlet hose. - 7.
-Restart engine and run at idle. - 8.
-Inject storage oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 30 seconds). - With the engine stopped, remove the spark plug and pour approximately 85 ml (3 oz.) of Bombardier oil into the cylinder. - 10.
-Crank slowly turn two or three revolutions to lubricate cylinder. - Reinstall spark plug and outlet primer hose.
+- Insert storage oil (P/N 496 0141 00) can hose into primer outlet hose. - 7.
+Restart engine and run at idle. - Inject storage oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 30 seconds). - With the engine stopped, remove the spark plug and pour approximately 85 mL (3 oz.) of Bombardier oil into the cylinder. - Crank slowly two or three revolutions to lubricate cylinder. - 11.
+Reinstall spark plug and outlet primer hose.

-Do not run engine during storage period.
+Do not run engine during storage peiod.